Rapid Brightening of 3I/ATLAS Ahead of Perihelion: Discussion

 \begin{enumerate} \item The observed optical brightness is predominantly from gas emission and not dust, whose brightness involves a further $r^{-2}$ term corresponding to the variation of intercepted sunlight, as well as complications related to the dust's residence time in the photometric aperture. \item The aperture encompasses all of the emission from the gas from formation/release through photodissociation or ionization, in which case, measured brightness has a $r^2$ scaling from gas lifetime that exactly offsets the $r^{-2}$ scaling of fluorescence efficiency. \item The Swings effect \citep{swings1941}---variations in the fluorescence efficiency with heliocentric radial velocity---is negligible. \item The mixing ratios of the optical gases is constant over the observation period, so the production rates of these gases scale with the H$_2$O or overall gas production rate. \end{enumerate}

-Condition 1 is plausible given the comet's lack of a prominent dust tail and blue color, but significant dust contribution to the brightness cannot be ruled out with just the presented data---particularly for HI1 and COR2, which are insensitive to C$_2$.
+Condition 1 is plausible given the comet's lack of a prominent dust tail and blue color, but a dominant dust contribution to the brightness remains compatible with the presented data---particularly for HI1 and COR2, which are insensitive to C$_2$.
 NH$_2$ is the major gas species that HI1 and C3 Clear (and CCOR-1, corrected to C3 Clear)---which anchor the two ends of the fit---are both sensitive to.
-Condition 2 is satisfied for NH$_2$, as scale length for destruction \citep{fink1991} is contained within all the aperture radii we used, apart from the low S/N COR2 photometry that negligibly contributes to the fit.
-The Swings effect is usually neglected for NH$_2$ when deriving their production rates \citep{cochran2015}, satisfying condition 3.
+Condition 2 is satisfied for NH$_2$, as its Haser scale lengths \citep{fink1991} are contained within all the aperture radii we used, apart from the low S/N COR2 photometry that negligibly contributes to the fit.
+The Swings effect is usually neglected for NH$_2$ when deriving their production rates \citep{cochran1992}, satisfying condition 3.
 The status of condition 4 is not directly known, although the closeness of the $n$ in the comparison above and the possible satisfaction of the other three conditions hints at its possible validity.

 Following its 2025 October 29 perihelion, 3I makes a return to twilight and subsequently dark, night skies over 2025 November--December.
 Ground-based observations will then, once again, be able to characterize the comet in far greater detail than possible with the data we have presented, whose value lies primarily in bridging the gap in ground-based optical observations during a critical period in the comet's evolution.
 Our cursory analysis of this data indicates the comet will likely emerge from conjunction considerably brighter than when it entered, with an extrapolated geocentric $V$ magnitude of $\sim$9 at perihelion, perhaps driven by prominent, visible gas emission.